stevenjoezhang/osmos.io/README.md

 ## Install

-Browsmos can also be installed as an app in Chromium or Google Chrome, requiring no internet connectivity to play.
+Mosmos can also be installed as an app in Chromium or Google Chrome, requiring no internet connectivity to play.
 It can be installed via the Chrome Web Store here: